Noxturnix/OpenIS/README.md

 Thank you for considering contributing to this project.
 I, as the project owner, didn't expected anyone in Thailand will give ~~a fuck~~ an attention in contributing to it at all.
 But if you do, please check [CONTRIBUTE.md](CONTRIBUTE.md).
 I'd appreciate it

+Also note that every changes on "production" branch will be instantly (0 - 5 minutes) applied to OpenIS bot.
+Please only work on other branches.
+I (the project owner) will merge them from "main" branch manually

 ## FAQs

 #### Q: Am I allowed to copy the codes?